AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab8.md

 SSH is ok within BU1
 ```

 - Now terminate the SSH session with the BU1 Analytics, typing `"exit"`, and issue the ping command towards the BU1 Anlytics from the BU1 Frontend.
+The ping will not work!

 ```{figure} images/lab8-pingbu1.png
 ---